 1.30pm – 4pm: Afternoons will include practical demonstrations and practical practice, including bandaging, preparing a racehorse for transport, preparing a racehorse to go racing, feeding plans and diet, etc.

-This course will include 3 fitness classes per week and gym induction and 1 class per week on industry induction.
+This course will include 2 fitness classes per week and gym induction and Industry Induction and Employment Preparation classes each week also.

 Afternoon stables includes all activities carried out in a professional racing yard such as, grooming, changing rugs, checking horses well-being, feeding, sweeping up.

-Accommodation will be available at RACE for the duration of this course on a subsidised basis.
+Accommodation may be available at RACE for the duration of this course on a subsidised basis.
 Availability is not guaranteed and must be confirmed in advance.